Test Detail

 What is Double Marker Test- First Trimester?

-A Double Marker Test- First Trimester, also known as a dual marker test, assesses specific biomarkers in a pregnant woman’s blood.
-It provides information about the risk of certain chromosomal abnormalities in the developing fetus.
-This test is typically advised during the first trimester of pregnancy, usually between the ninth and thirteenth week.
+A Double Marker Test- First Trimester, also known as a dual marker test, assesses specific biomarkers in a pregnant woman’s blood during the first trimester of pregnancy, usually between 11-13 weeks.
+It provides information about the risk of certain birth defects such as Down syndrome (Trisomy 21), Edward syndrome (Trisomy 18), and Patau syndrome (Trisomy 13) in the developing fetus.

 What is Double Marker Test- First Trimester used for?

-A Double Marker Test- First Trimester test is done:
+A Double Marker Test- First Trimester is done:

-• For the early risk assessment of chromosomal abnormalities, such as Down syndrome, in developing fetuses.
+• For the early risk assessment of chromosomal abnormalities, such as Down syndrome, Patau syndrome, and Edward syndrome in developing fetuses.

 • Especially in pregnant women above 35 years of age and those with a family history of birth defects and a history of insulin-dependent type 1 diabetes.